HardisonCo/.github/international/malaysia/my-health/hms-skl/index.md

 ## Integration Points

-This document outlines how HMS-SKL is integrated with my_Health systems in Malaysia.
+This document outlines how HMS-SKL is integrated with my-health systems in Malaysia.